liquity/dev/README.md

 Anyone may call the public `liquidateCDPs()` function, which will check for under-collateralized loans, and liquidate them.

-Liquity redistributes liquidations in two ways: firstly, it tries to cancel as much debt as possible with the tokens in the stability pool, and distributes the liquidated collateral between the Stability Pool participants.
+Liquity redistributes liquidations in two ways: firstly, it tries to cancel as much debt as possible with the tokens in the Stability pool, and distributes the liquidated collateral between the Stability Pool participants.

 Secondly, if the Pool is not sufficient to cancel with the liquidated debt, the system distributes the liquidated collateral and debt across all active CDPs.